GEO - Community Practicum

 Tanushree Vachharajani, English

 The academic, credit-bearing component of GEO is CFS 495: Civic Engagement and Graduate Education.
-Led by TGS faculty, this seminar allows students to connect experiences at their work site with their studies.
+This faculty-led seminar allows students to connect experiences at their work site with their studies.
 Shared readings, along with guest speakers and site visits, foster discussion across disciplines.
 Topics may include theories and models of engaged scholarship, histories of civic engagement in Chicago, and case studies in community-university partnerships.
 View a recent syllabus here.

 Through the support of The Graduate School, students can use one quarter of their NU Fellowship funding to participate in GEO.
 In addition, some departments will support students' participation by releasing them from departmental expectations (or decreasing responsibilities) for the quarter.
 GEO staff will work with you to help navigate these logistics with your home department.